moleculerjs/moleculer-template-project-typescript/README.md

 ## Prompts
 ```
-$ moleculer init project moleculer-demo2
+$ moleculer init project moleculer-demo

 Template repo: moleculerjs/moleculer-template-project
 ?
 Add API Gateway (moleculer-web) service Yes
 ?
-Would you like communicate with other nodes?
+Would you like to communicate with other nodes?
 Yes
 ?
-Select a transporter NATS (recommended)
+Select a transporter TCP
 ?
-Would you like use cache?
-Yes
+Would you like to use cache?
+No
 ?
-Select a cacher solution Memory
-?
 Use ESLint to lint your code?
 Yes
 ?
 Setup unit tests with Jest?
 Yes
-Create 'moleculer-demo2' folder...
+Create 'moleculer-demo' folder...
 ?
 Would you like to run 'npm install'?
 Yes
 ```

 ## NPM scripts
 - `npm run dev` - Start service.js with hot-reload and start REPL
-- `npm lint` - Run ESLint
+- `npm run lint` - Run ESLint
 - `npm run ci` - Start testing in watch mode
 - `npm start` - Start service.js in production mode
 - `npm test` - Run tests & coverage